|"...one of the things you'll learn is that it's all real.

 I have avoided trying to list unseen adventures (the Doctor's previous visits to certain planets or meetings with historical figures) save when they have some relevance to the plot - the Doctor's first encounter with Xoanon for instance, which sets up the events of The Face of Evil.

-Basically I have tried to include every officially licensed story featurng the Doctor that I could find - every novel, comic strip, film, stage play, short story, etc. Purely for information purposes, I've also listed some stories showing the further exploits of the Doctor's companions, with an aim to showing roughly where they might fit in with the Doctor's timeline (as much as you can fit in anything with a time traveller).
+Basically I have tried to include every officially licensed story featurng the Doctor - every novel, comic strip, film, stage play, short story, etc. Purely for information purposes, I've also listed some stories showing the further exploits of the Doctor's companions, with an aim to showing roughly where they might fit in with the Doctor's timeline (as much as you can fit in anything with a time traveller).
 But I should stress that these are not exhaustive or complete listings - it's only the Doctor's life I'm interested in.
 So in a lot of cases, these are partial or truncated lists.
 I've included the Gallifrey and UNIT series, and the various adventures of Sarah Jane Smith.
 I've done a very selective listing for Torchwood, mostly to demonstrate how Captain Jack flitted in and out of the Doctor's adventures, but I drew the line after his final cameo appearance in Doctor Who.
 I've also done a partial list for the Virgin New Adventures featuring the further adventures of Bernice Summerfield, because I felt these followed on from the original Doctor Who novel range and tied up some story threads.
 But again, I drew the line before the range of Bernice books and audio plays from Big Finish started.
 (Of course, stories where Benny actually appears with the Doctor will be listed as usual.)

 |I haven't included any fan fiction